mlinxfeld/terraform-oci-fk-heatwave/README.md

 mds_replica_overrides_shape | MySQL.2, MySQL.4, MySQL.8, MySQL.16, MySQL.32, MySQL.64, MySQL.128 , MySQL.256

 ## Contributing
 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
-FoggyKitchen appreciates any contributions that are made by the open source community.
+[FoggyKitchen.com](https://foggykitchen.com/) appreciates any contributions that are made by the open source community.

 ## License
 Copyright (c) 2024 [FoggyKitchen.com](https://foggykitchen.com/)